Published May 14, 2024 · Updated Feb 24, 2026

 What should providers prioritise next?

 Prioritise assessment clarity, predictable timetabling and advance access to materials, while consolidating resources and diversifying delivery.
-Retain the people‑centred strength of staff support and increase practical application.
-Run short pulse checks after key teaching blocks and review results termly with programme teams, focusing on actions that lift delivery for part‑time and mature cohorts as well as full‑time students.
+Retain the people‑centred strength of staff support, and increase practical application.
+Run short pulse checks after key teaching blocks and review results termly with programme teams, focusing on actions that lift delivery for part‑time and mature cohorts, as well as full‑time students.

 How Student Voice Analytics helps you

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.